Reverse Mortgage: How Does It Work?

 - Existing mortgage payoff: You can use HECM funds to pay off your existing mortgage.

 - No monthly payments: No monthly mortgage payments are required as long as you live in the home, continue to pay property taxes and homeowners insurance, and maintain the property.

 - No extra taxes: Generally, loan proceeds aren’t considered taxable income.
 Consult a tax professional to make sure your situation meets the requirements.

-- Beneficial to heirs: If used properly, an HECM could increase the amount of a client’s retirement savings that could transfer to their heirs.
+- Beneficial to heirs: An HECM could increase the amount of a client’s retirement savings that could transfer to their heirs.

-- Equity ownership: After the loan is repaid, any remaining home equity belongs to you or your heirs.
+- Equity ownership: You remain the owner of your home.
+After the loan is repaid, any remaining home equity belongs to you or your heirs.

 Cons of a Reverse Mortgage

-- Increasing balance: The loan balance increases over time as interest on the loan and fees accumulate.
+- Increasing debt: The loan balance increases over time as you draw funds and interest accumulates.

-- Decreasing assets: A lien on your home will apply for the outstanding HECM amount, and as you use home equity, fewer assets are available.
+- Decreasing assets: As you use home equity, you reduce your assets.
 You can still leave the home to your heirs, but they’ll have to repay the loan balance.